Strong spatial mixing for colorings on trees and its algorithmic applications: From contraction to correlation decay properties

 In particular, if $\phi : \R \to \R$ is any other monotone potential function with derivative $\Phi = \phi'$, then writing $\bm{m} = \phi(\bm{p})$ entrywise, we have

 \end{lemma} While we are not aware of this lemma being stated at this level of generality in the literature, its proof involves standard techniques.
 Indeed, it is well-known that influences have an analytic interpretation as derivatives.
-We give a proof at the end of the section. \begin{lemma}[Influence Factorization in Trees] Let $\mu$ be the Gibbs distribution of a $q$-spin system on a tree $T=(V,E)$.
-If $v$ is on the unique path from $u$ to $w$ in $T$, then
+We give a proof at the end of the section.

-\end{lemma} The proof is a standard application of conditional independence (i.e.\ the global Markov property) for spin systems, and is given in \cref{sec:technical2} for completeness.

-With these lemmas in hand, we are now ready to prove \cref{prop:level-norm-decay} \begin{proof}[Proof of \cref{prop:level-norm-decay}] We first leverage the fact that the influence matrices $\infl_{\mu^{\tau}}^{r \to v}$ factorize along edges of the tree.
-We then transform them to Jacobians, which then allows us to finally use our assumption, namely \cref{cond:jacobian-norm}.
+With this lemma in hand, we are now ready to prove \cref{prop:level-norm-decay} \begin{proof}[Proof of \cref{prop:level-norm-decay}] We first factorize our influence matrices $\infl_{\mu^{\tau}}^{r \to v}$ as products of Jacobians along edges of the tree.
+We then finally use our assumption, namely \cref{cond:jacobian-norm}.